 The rationale for offering the decathlon curriculum through an academic elective course is to:

-- provide opportunity for a whole class (20+) of students to engage in this rich and rigorous curriculum,
+provide opportunity for a whole class (20+) of students to engage in this rich and rigorous curriculum,

-- motivate underachieving students through a rich and rigorous course content,
+motivate underachieving students through a rich and rigorous course content,

-- broaden student research, study, and communication skills through a thematically planned curriculum, and
+broaden student research, study, and communication skills through a thematically planned curriculum, and

-The nine students that may make up the Georgia Academic Decathlon team may come from those who participate in the course, but there may also be other students who would like to be a part of the team but who are not able to work the elective course into their schedule.
+The nine students who may make up the Georgia Academic Decathlon team may come from those who participate in the course, but there may also be other students who would like to be a part of the team but who are not able to work the elective course into their schedule.
 To meet the requirements of Rule 160-4-2-.03, students who are members of the GAD team should not be required to take this course.

-Please visit the GAD Coaches Manual page for more in depth information regarding Academic Decathlon as an academic elective course.
+Please visit the GAD Coaches Manual page for more in-depth information regarding Academic Decathlon as an academic elective course.
 Additionally you may visit http://www.gadoe.org/Curriculum-Instruction-and-Assessment/Curriculum-and-Instruction/Pages/default.aspx then scroll down to the link “Course Numbers and Descriptions” located toward the bottom of the page under the “Frequently Requested Information” section.